 “Osaka, are you bored?”
 Osaka’s classmate, Jin, asked.
 “No, not at all,” Osaka replied.
 “It’s just…it’s just last night.”
 Jin perked his head up.
 “What happened last night?”
 Osaka sighed.
 “It’s a bit complicated to explain…” Jin burst in, “That’s okay.
 You can tell me!”
 Osaka said softly, “Well, there’s this cherry blossom.
 As I was going back to my house, I saw an-and this might sound silly-orange cherry blossom.”
 Jin’s eyes widened.
 “Could it be?”

 Osaka said, “Could it be what?”

-Nozomu raged on, “That’s exactly what we mean!
+Nozomi raged on, “That’s exactly what we mean!
 It brings hope, so that’s why it’s orange!”
 Ms. Seikatsu raised her hand.
-“Nozomu, enough.
+“Nozomi, enough.
 And Osaka, I’m sorry.”
 Osaka plumped down in her chair.
 She probably was thinking wrong.

 It didn’t bring hope.

 That evening, Osaka walked down the same path, trying to get the orange cherry blossom out of her mind.
 She sighed, blinking away small tears in her eyes.
 She kept walking, and out of the corner of her eye-could it be?